A Queen and Her Knight

 “Daddy!” she called out, right in Rennet’s ear, and flung out her arms with complete confidence in Rennet’s ability to hold her up.
 “I found an imp!”

-“I should think the imp found you,” the incredibly cultured voice of her father was, in fact, the incredibly cultured voice of the host.
+“I should think the imp found you.”
+The incredibly cultured voice of her father was, in fact, the incredibly cultured voice of the host.
 He did not sound pleased.

 Rennet looked over at the dragon, and at that moment, la princesse scrambled up higher onto his back to continue yelling.
 “He knew, Daddy!
 He said firebird, first time!”